 - Caroline Kuhn – School of Education – University of Bath Spa (UK)

-7- How Stakeholders’ Data Literacy Contribute to Student Success in Higher Education: A Goal-Oriented Analysis.
+8- How Stakeholders’ Data Literacy Contribute to Quality in Higher Education.

-- Nan Yang – Beijing Institute of Higher Education (China) – October 2020
+- Nan Yang – Beijing Academy of Educational Sciences (China) – 16 October 2020 –

-- Juliana E. Raffaghelli, Albert Sangrà, Montse Guitert – Universitat Oberta de Catalunya (Spain), Faculty of Psychology & Education, Edul@b Research Group on Education and Technologies. – December 2020
+- Juliana E. Raffaghelli, Albert Sangrà, Montse Guitert. – Universitat Oberta de Catalunya (Spain), Faculty of Psychology & Education, Edul@b Research Group on Education and Technologies.
+Discussants: Teresa Sancho (UOC, Professor of IT, Multimedia and Telecommunications Department, LAIKA research group) Pablo Rivera Vargas (UB, Professor of Education, Teaching, Learning and Educational Management, ESBRINA Research group)– 16 December 2020